 The Hickory High students on the following video clip share how metacognition elevated their thinking and learning.

 During my initial encounters with underperforming students in the early 2000s, I became driven to determine why these capable, hard-working students were performing below their and the institution’s expectations.
-Rather than assigning blame, I allowed the tension between these students’ high self-appraisals, but low grades and professors’ low student-appraisals, to persist in my mind.
-I refused to settle for the alluring trade-offs:
+Rather than assigning blame, I allowed the tension between these students’ high self-appraisals, but low grades and professors’ low student-appraisals, to simmer in my mind, without settling for alluring trade-offs: